 The name of the

-The test object class name must be unique among all of the environments whose support a UFT user might load simultaneously.
-For example, when defining a new test object class, do not use names of test object classes from existing UFT add-ins, such as
+The test object class name must be unique among all of the environments whose support a UFT One user might load simultaneously.
+For example, when defining a new test object class, do not use names of test object classes from existing UFT One add-ins, such as

 A test object class inherits the base class' test object operations (methods and properties), generic type, default operation, and icon.
 Identification properties are

 If you create test object classes that extend test object classes defined in another toolkit support set, you create a dependency between the two toolkit support sets.
-Whenever you select to load the extending toolkit support set in the UFT Add-in Manager, you must also select to load the toolkit support set that it extends.
+Whenever you select to load the extending toolkit support set in the UFT One Add-in Manager, you must also select to load the toolkit support set that it extends.

 The generic type for the